 With both organic search (people coming from search engines organically, that is, not paid for) as well as direct (typically typing in their URL)

 This shows that the majority of visitors to the site, by a long shot, is organic visitors, who account for 66.52% of all traffic.

 Many of these visitors also are willing to share their email address, so our client can send a monthly email full of additional great content (and offers).
-We track these as well, so we can see how we’re going.
+We track these as well, so we can see how we’re going with our email marketing.

 That’s a great mailing list; 28,122 people who enjoy their website and specifically, their blog, enough to trust this company with their email address.